-Animal Science displays are an option designed as a learning opportunity for youth who do not have livestock to exhibit.

-✓ Animal Science (SF 50135)
+- Animal Science displays are an option designed as a learning opportunity for youth who do not have livestock to exhibit. - □ Animal Science: (SF 50135)

-Prepare a display focusing on any activity related to an animal project (Beef, Cat, Dog, Goat, Horse, Poultry, Rabbit, Sheep or Swine).
+Prepare a display focusing on any activity related to an animal project (beef, cat, dog, goat, horse, poultry, rabbits, sheep or swine).
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
-Choose whatever method best shows what you've learned.
+Choose whatever method best shows what you have learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles or any other sharp objects.

-✓ Animal Science Beef Ready4Life Challenge (SF 50137)
+□ Animal Science Ready4Life Challenge: (SF 50137)

-Open to 11- to 18-year-olds enrolled in any Animal Science project.
+(Open to 11- to 18-year-olds enrolled in any Animal Science project)